The Best of Newcastle, County Down

 Slieve Donard Resort

-The hotel itself offers beautiful Victorian architecture and a world renown spa which perfect opportunity for you to relax.
-There are over 150 luxurious rooms to choose from and you are in walking distance to one best golf courses in the world.
-This resort offers a great experience, friendly staff and great service.
+The hotel offers beautiful Victorian architecture and a world-renowned spa, which is the perfect opportunity for you to relax.
+There are over 150 luxurious rooms to choose from, and you are within walking distance of one of the best golf courses in the world.
+This resort offers a great experience, friendly staff and excellent service.

 Gorse Hill Glamping